 - 14.7.1 Every craft shall be provided with: - .1 a VHF radio installation capable of transmitting and receiving: - .1.1 DSC on the frequency 156.525 MHz (channel 70).
-It shall be possible to initiate the transmission of distress alerts on channel 70 from the position from which the craft is normally navigated; and - .1.2 radiotelephony on the frequencies 156.300 MHz (channel 6), 156.650 MHz (channel 13) and 156.800 MHz (channel 16); - .2 a radio installation capable of maintaining a continuous DSC watch on VHF channel 70 which may be separate from, or combined with, that required by 14.7.1.1.1; - .3 a search and rescue locating device which: - .3.1 shall be so stowed that it can be easily utilized; and - .3.2 may be one of those required by 8.2.1.2 for a survival craft; - .4 a receiver capable of receiving International NAVTEX service broadcasts if the craft is engaged on voyages in any area in which an International NAVTEX service is provided; - .5 a radio facility for reception of maritime safety information by a recognized mobile satellite service enhanced group calling system if the craft is engaged in voyages in sea area A1, or A2 or A3 but in which an international NAVTEX service is not provided.
-However, craft engaged exclusively in voyages in areas where an HF direct-printing telegraphy maritime safety information service is provided and fitted with equipment capable of receiving such service, may be exempt from this requirement.
+It shall be possible to initiate the transmission of distress alerts on channel 70 from the position from which the craft is normally navigated; and - .1.2 radiotelephony on the frequencies 156.300 MHz (channel 6), 156.650 MHz (channel 13) and 156.800 MHz (channel 16); - a radio installation capable of maintaining a continuous DSC watch on VHF channel 70 which may be separate from, or combined with, that required by 14.7.1.1.1; - .3 a radar transponder capable of operating in the 9 GHz band, which: - .3.1 shall be so stowed that it can be easily utilized; and - .3.2 may be one of those required by 8.2.1.2 for a survival craft; - .4 a receiver capable of receiving International NAVTEX service broadcasts if the craft is engaged on voyages in any area in which an International NAVTEX service is provided; - a radio facility for reception of maritime safety information by the Inmarsat enhanced group calling system if the craft is engaged on voyages in any area of Inmarsat coverage but in which an International NAVTEX service is not provided.
+However, craft engaged exclusively on voyages in areas where a HF direct printing telegraphy maritime safety information service is provided and fitted with equipment capable